WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_checklist.md

 > Note: OSSL_COUNTRY_NAME should be ISO 2 letter name of the country mapped to the name used in repository.

 - Then execute the script.
 It will generate all certificates and keys in a subfolder named by current datetime.
-- While execution of the "gen_all_certs.sh" script, Please provie script agrument "DN_template.cnf" file  which
+- While execution of the "gen_all_certs.sh" script, Please provide script agrument "DN_template.cnf" file
-  conisit of required county info to generate all required certificates (TLS,SCA,UP)
+  which conisit of county related info to generate all required certificates (TLS,SCA,UP)